ImageMagick v6 Examples --

 It is also used as a mathematical operator to add together separate gradient images.
 For example in calculating a 'manhatten' Difference Images, or in Gradient Mathematics.

 'Plus' is sometimes used to add white text to an image.
-This is NOT correct usage, and may result in some anti-alias inconsistencies.
+This is NOT correct usage, and may result in some anti-aliasing inconsistencies.
 The better way is to use the 'Screen' compose method.
-This uses a multiplication rather than a additive method of increasing brightness.
+This uses a multiplication rather than an additive method of increasing brightness.

 What makes the '

-Plus' more imporatnt is that it is one of a very few mathematical operators that implements a different blending function than 'Over' blending.
-It not only simply 'adds' the colors, but it also 'adds' the alpha channel values, and is about the only operator that does this.
+Plus' more important is that it is about the only mathematical operator that implements a different blending function than 'Over' blending.
+It not only 'adds' the colors but it also 'adds' the alpha channel values, and is about the only operator that does this, by default.

-If it wasn't for this special blending method of 'Plus', these special transparency handling techniques would not be posible.
+If it wasn't for this special blending method of 'Plus', these special transparency handling techniques would not be normally possible.

 [IM Output]